zaius/docs/lib/docs/organization/adding-an-application.md

 ### Add application wizard

-When adding a new application on wercker you now have the option to choose the owner of the app.
+When adding a new application on wercker you now have the option to choose the owner of the application.

 ![image](/images/select-owner.jpg)

-When the app is created the **owners** team automatically gets **admin** permissions to the app, as you can see in the collaborators section of the application settings.
+When the app is created the **owners** team automatically gets **admin** permissions to the application, as you can see in the collaborators section of the application settings.

 ![image](/images/collaborators.jpg)

-Now you can start adding the teams you want to collaborate with on the new app.
+Now you can start adding the teams you want to collaborate with on the new application.

 ### Transfer ownership